Child Therapy

 Summit Counselling Therapists Who Specialize in Child & Adolescent Therapy:

-We have several trained play therapy counselors located in St. Albert, Edmonton, and Leduc.
+We have several registered psychologists who specialize in child interventions located both at the St. Albert and Brewery District locations.
 Our child psychologists are passionate about working with children and teens.
 Come check out our play therapy room in our St. Albert therapy office!

 To book online with one of our therapists, click their name listed above.

-Child & Adolescent Therapy – Edmonton and St. Albert Child Psychologists
+Child & Adolescent Therapy – Brewery District and St. Albert Child Psychologists

 Summit Counselling Services